-When it comes to getting work done, collaboration is more critical than ever.
+When it comes to getting work done, collaboration is more critical than ever in modern workplaces.

 Yet the changing workplace presents new challenges for teams who want to work together more effectively.

 Currently, 4.7 million workers in the United States telecommute.
 These workers need the ability to talk and collaborate in real-time with team members around the globe.
 Even teams who do work in-office need to be able to work with coworkers around the world.

 For example, a developer in San Antonio may need to collaborate with a designer in Chicago.
 Without the ability to work side-by-side, the success of their projects may suffer.

 In addition, younger workers entering the workforce may not be familiar with many of the imperfect tools organizations have relied on for years.
 It is time to look for a better solution.

 Online Team Collaboration is Critical in Today's Workplace

 Missed deadlines, miscommunications, and wasted time due to lack of communication can reduce efficiency and even result in project failure.
 In fact, a recent study found that nearly 30% of teams whose projects failed cited failed communication as the main cause.